 From pâte à choux to spun sugar, tarts to three-tiered wedding cakes, International Culinary Center’s highly respected pastry program—under the guidance of Dean Emily Luchetti—prepares students for a prolific and lasting career.
-Recognized by IACP as the Best Vocational Cooking School since 2010, the school has trained some of the most creative leaders in the field, such as 2012 James Beard Award winner Christina Tosi of Momofuku Milk Bar.
+The school has trained some of the most creative leaders in the field, such as 2012 James Beard Award winner and newest MasterChef judge Christina Tosi of Milk Bar.
 Pastry classes are offered during day and evening at our Campbell, California location.

 600-HOUR PASTRY ARTS PROGRAM AT A GLANCE (HOVER OVER TIMELINE):

 Your introduction to the professional kitchen: French tarts doughs, sweet and savory fillings, plus basic types of cookies.

 Practice techniques of mixing, piping and baking this dough to further sharpen your skills and build toward more complex desserts.

 Master the various techniques to perform turns and folds that are vital steps to create this laminated dough.